Sapsuk River Camp - Alaska Peninsula

 Super King Camp

-Swing flies to wild salmon at Aleutian Rivers Angling remote salmon camp in the Alaska Peninsula.
-The Sapsuk, also known as the Hoodoo River, is ideal for fly fishing and easily waded.
+Swing flies to wild salmon at the remote Sapsuk River salmon camp in the Alaska Peninsula.
+The Sapsuk, also known as the Hoodoo River, is ideal for fly fishing and can be easily waded.
 The camp has exclusive access to multiple rivers and caters to only six anglers per week.

 Fish for chrome-bright kings and silvers fresh from the Bering Sea.
 There are also plenty of chum, sockeye, pinks, rainbows, and dollies.